 Instead of focusing all of your energy on creating enough cabinet and drawer storage, put a little of that energy in configuring convenient wall storage.
 Storage walls are a great way to incorporate pantry storage, small appliances, baking accessories, extra china or even a broom closet – in one convenient location.
 Open shelves, wall hooks, and overhead pot racks are not only convenient – if stocked with the right stuff, they can add dimension to the aesthetic.

 Think Vertical – Combine storage walls, wall hooks and open shelves for a mix of functional storage

 7. Create a Floor Plan and Visualize Your Kitchen in 3D

 No matter how much designing, measuring and pinning to your dream kitchen Pinterest boards you do, your completed kitchen can still come as a surprise once the contractors are finished – and not always in a good way.
 Save yourself from costly mistakes and unfixable flaws with a kitchen layout tool.
-RoomSketcher Home Designer is an easy-to-use floor plan and home design software that you can use to plan your kitchen layout.
-Draw up your kitchen floor plan, add fixtures, finishes, and cabinets, and see them instantly in 3D!
+RoomSketcher provides an easy-to-use online kitchen planner that you can use to plan your kitchen layout.
+Draw your kitchen floor plan, add fixtures, finishes, and cabinets, and see them instantly in 3D!

 Visualize your kitchen layout ideas in 3D with a kitchen layout tool